-The scowl on his face, however, clearly suggested that any children attempting to sit on his lap - or reporters wanting to get too personal - would be best served to stay just didn't get what we came here for.
-It's just a bad feeling."
+The scowl on his face, however, clearly suggested that any children attempting to sit on his lap - or reporters wanting to get too personal - would be best served to stay away.

 "I can't put it into words," Lauderdale said.
 "I don't like to lose, period.
 Losing isn't fun.
 I can't really describe how I'm feeling right now."